skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 and commit to 20% less than that for the next.
 Buffer meant we could deliver what we'd committed to, even given the inevitable estimation error and random tasks that always pop up mid-sprint.
+Buffer means that instead of missing our commitment, we normally bring a bit of work into sprint towards the end and slightly over-deliver.
+Much better!

 Using "ideal engineering days" and limiting our ticket points helped us plan in more detail and identify tasks we hadn't really understood or looked at in enough detail.